acidb/mobiscroll-docs/versioned_docs/version-5.27.0/vue/select/templating.md

 :::info
-Every item on the select must have the same height.
+Every item on the Select must have the same height.
 For styles that go beyond the default height, the [`itemHeight`](./api#opt-itemHeight) option can be used to adjust the styling.
 :::